 The Gurobi algorithms keep careful track of the state of the model, so calls to Model.optimize will only perform further optimization if relevant data has changed since the model was last optimized.
 If you would like to discard previously computed solution information and restart the optimization from scratch without changing the model, you can call Model.reset.

 After a MIP model has been solved, you can call Model.fixed to compute the associated fixed model.
-This model is identical to the input model, except that all integer variables are fixed to their values in the MIP solution.
-In some applications, it is useful to compute information on this continuous version of the MIP model (e.g., dual variables, sensitivity information, etc.).
+This model is identical to the original, except that the integer variables are fixed to their values in the MIP solution.
+If your model contains SOS constraints, some continuous variables that appear in these constraints may be fixed as well.
+In some applications, it can be useful to compute information on this fixed model (e.g., dual variables, sensitivity information, etc.), although you should be careful in how you interpret this information.

 Multiple Solutions, Objectives, and Scenarios